 To her disappointment, she didn't have time to reminisce; her coach was being surrounded by crowds of Ludian citizens.

 Her door opened and handmaids rushed to kneel on either side as she exited with the help of a handsome dark haired man in important looking blue robes.
-They reflected a shimmering pattern of lions in the sunlight and she wondered if it was the same kind of material as her dress.
+They reflected a shimmering pattern of lions in the sunlight.
 He let go of her hand and bowed respectfully.
-She noticed smart looking small round glasses on the top of his head.
+Smart looking small round glasses rested on the top of his head.
 "Hello Princess Nina of Wyndia, I am Prince Vahn's head adviser, Nichol Talbot," he said when he came back up.
 "It's very nice to meet you!"
 He gave a warm smile and kept his bright blue eyes on her.
 "I hope your travels were well."

 "It's nice to meet you as well, Adviser Talbot."
 She nodded, returning his smile.
 She didn't really know how to act in front of such important people without her father there to guide her, she was always told to just stand and look attractive while he did all the talking.
 She figured being extremely polite while looking attractive couldn't hurt.
 "We arrived here with no trouble at all."
 She mentally added Nichol to the list of things to tell Chasta about when she got back.
 Strange to see such a young adviser these days, but then she remembered the king of Ludia had recently fallen ill, and the prince had basically taken over.
 He probably wanted an adviser closer to his age.